 Become a Social Worker in Minnesota

-Begin your career as a social worker alongside the waters of Minnehaha Falls, the nation’s second largest state fair, and a statewide network of over 16,200 social workers, according to the Bureau of Labor Statistics (BLS).
+Begin your career as a social worker alongside the waters of Minnehaha Falls, the nation’s second-largest state fair, and a statewide network of approximately 19,630 social workers, according to the Bureau of Labor Statistics (BLS).

 This guide for how to become a social worker in Minnesota explains educational requirements, how to get licensed, social work organizations to join and more.
 Once you complete the steps to become a social worker in Minnesota, you can embark on a meaningful, fulfilling career helping others in the Land of 10,000 Lakes.